Ipswich City Council

 Permits and Local Laws

-Local Laws are provided by Council to assist residents to manage their bird and to promote ownership responsibility in the protection of our local environment.
-All bird owners in Ipswich must comply with the following minimum standards in accordance with Local Law 4 (Keeping and Control of Animals), regardless of whether they require a permit or not:
+Local Laws are provided by Council to assist residents to manage their bird/poultry/pigeon and to promote ownership responsibility in the protection of our local environment.
+All bird/poultry/pigeon owners in Ipswich must comply with the following minimum standards in accordance with Local Law No. 6 (Animal Management) 2013, regardless of whether they require a permit or not:

 Note: An application for a Non-Standard Permit is required where the bird owner is unable to comply with the standard conditions.
 A Non-Standard Permit is more expensive to apply for as it requires an inspection of the property.

 If you require any further information about keeping birds in Ipswich, please contact Council during business hours on (07) 3810 6666.